ManifoldScholar/manifold-docs/_docs/customizing/settings/theme.md

 ![Instance Header](/docs/assets/customizing/instance-header.png)

-The instance header bar is a thin, customizable branding element that serves as a means to contextualize a Manifold page for readers in relation to a larger mission.
+The press header bar is a thin, customizable branding element that serves as a means to contextualize a Manifold page for readers in relation to a larger mission.
 It can be configured to appear atop all Manifold pages outside of the reader, or it can be set to specifically target only those projects that are enabled for [standalone mode](/docs/projects/customizing/general.html#standalone).

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
-The instance header bar can be deployed alongside the standard library header; it does not <em>only</em> need to be used in conjunction with projects in standalone mode.
+The press header bar can be deployed in addition to the standard header; it does not <em>only</em> need to be used in conjunction with projects in standalone mode.
 </div>

 ### Text